InteractionShield/InteractionShield/readme.md

 ### Claim 2: Comparison of different tools
 This experiment compares IoTCom, IoTSan, and InteractionShield, correspond to Section 5.3 (Figure 2).
 Because IoTSan and IoTCom are relatively slow, running `run.sh` takes more than 20 hours.
 To address this, we provide a scaled-down version, `run_fast.sh`, for quicker experimentation.

 **Note:** IoTCom requires a very large amount of memory.
 If running the full version results in an Out of Memory error, please edit line 11 of `claims/claim2/run.sh` and change the value from 50 to a number lower than 20.
+You may still encounter the error “Cannot allocate memory; There is insufficient memory for the Java Runtime Environment to continue.”
+In that case, you will need to run the experiment on a machine with more memory.

 full version:
 ```bash